interledger/open-payments/README.md

-# Open Payments (OPay)
+# Open Payments

-Open Payments (OPay) builds on the OAuth and Open ID Connect frameworks to define standard authorization flows for payments using the Interledger protocol for a variety of payment use cases.
+Open Payments builds on the OAuth and Open ID Connect frameworks to define standard authorization flows for payments using the Interledger protocol for a variety of payment use cases.

 ## Background

-OPay is an evolution of the Simple Payment Setup Protocol (SPSP), providing support for new use cases and integrating into OAuth 2.0 so that existing identity infrastructure can be leveraged to handle payments authorization.
+Open Payments is an evolution of the Simple Payment Setup Protocol (SPSP), providing support for new use cases and integrating into OAuth 2.0 so that existing identity infrastructure can be leveraged to handle payments authorization.

-In the sections that follow, functions and features of OPay are compared with analogous functions and features of SPSP to help implementors that are upgrading to OPay from SPSP understand the differences (and similarities).
+In the sections that follow, functions and features of Open Payments are compared with analogous functions and features of SPSP to help implementors that are upgrading to Open Payments from SPSP understand the differences (and similarities).

-OPay is backwards-compatible with SPSP but certain features of SPSP are proposed to be deprecated in order to clean up the protocol and remove ambiguity.
+Open Payments is backwards-compatible with SPSP but certain features of SPSP are proposed to be deprecated in order to clean up the protocol and remove ambiguity.

 ## OAuth 2.0 and Open ID Connect

-OPay embraces the tight relationship between identity, security, and payments and the need for payments systems to offer a way for access to be secure and authenticated with complex authorization logic being the critical feature that unlocks different use cases.
+Open Payments embraces the tight relationship between identity, security, and payments and the need for payments systems to offer a way for access to be secure and authenticated with complex authorization logic being the critical feature that unlocks different use cases.

-For that reason the OPay builds directly on OAuth 2.0 and Open ID Connect to handle use cases where authorization and identity are required.
+For that reason the Open Payments builds directly on OAuth 2.0 and Open ID Connect to handle use cases where authorization and identity are required.

 OAuth 2.0 and OpenID Connect have become the defacto standard for authentication, authorization and user information exchange on the Internet.
-OPay is designed to integrate easily into existing online systems.
+Open Payments is designed to integrate easily into existing online systems.

 ### Payment Pointers